Niche Zero Grinder Review: Is It Worth It?

 You want a cheaper single dose grinder: Single dosing has been a rising trend among home brewing aficionados and it can cost you $$$.
-So if you want cheaper alternatives, the Fellow Ode and the Turin DF64 are worth looking at.
+So if you want cheaper alternatives, the Fellow Ode, the Wilfa Uniform, and the Turin DF64 are worth looking at.
 Or if you want a gear that can work as a manual or electric grinder, then consider the Arco grinder.
 Read our Goat Story Arco 2-in-1 coffee grinder review to know more.

 You don’t want to single dose: Weighing out your beans for every brew is a great way to ensure consistency.
 But if you prefer the convenience of a bean hopper, take a look at the Mazzer Mini coffee grinder instead.
 Or if you have the budget, consider our top prosumer pick, the Ceado e37s coffee grinder.

 You prefer flat burrs: Most keen coffee enthusiasts have a stated preference between flat and conical burrs, with some claiming that flat burrs better emphasize nutty and chocolatey flavors (3).
 If this is you, take a look at the Fiorenzato grinder or the Mahlkonig X54 coffee grinder, both are great flat burr options.

 You want an entry-level grinder: If you’re on a tight budget and looking for the least expensive grinder that can still deliver a quality espresso, take a look at our Baratza Sette review for a great choice.

 There’s a lot of hype around the Niche Zero grinder.
 But much of it is well deserved in my experience.
 It makes some bold claims and lives up to them.

 It’s not the cheapest grinder on the market.
 But if you want a single-dosing grinder that pairs as well with your Chemex as your prosumer espresso machine, you’ll be hard-pressed to find a better value than the Niche Zero.